sofiarodrigues-pianist/CS50-FinalProject/README.md

 - Removing a teacher means deleting its future salaries (and yet keeping older salaries), deleting schedules/classes that they used to teach (although keeping past lessons from that schedule) and to dissociate the students from those same lessons and schedules.
 - Removing a student, besides the same problems as removing a teacher, means also to check for the schedules associated to that student and act accordingly if it's a group or individual class.
 If it's a group class, we only want to remove the student from that schedule, but if it is an individual class, we want to delete the schedule all together.
 - Adding a new teacher/student means also to add all salaries/tuitions from that day on until the end of the school year (which is a global scope variable).
 - Editing any parameter from a schedule means updating every future lesson with that same modification.

+## Future Ideas

+There are 3 main future topics I would like to implement:

+- Login page: "I forgot my password" feature, which would send an e-mail with a link to reset the user's password.

+- Permissions: give teachers and students the possibility to ask for some modification, and then the admin would review and confirm/deny said modification.

+- Testing: currently this project doesn't have a dedicated testing framework.
+This would be beneficial since all testing was done manually by launching the app.
+As the project gets bigger, manual testing becomes more and more difficult because of the amount of features.
+The idea would be to create unit test, where all the used methods/functions would be tested against a given scenario.
+The framework to perfom this would be pytest.

 ## Final considerations

 Although there are still some minor bugs to fix and many features I still plan to implement in the future, this web app already includes a variety of important functionalities that will help a school community organize itself and streamline its internal affairs.